Canterbury Resources submitted a Third Supplementary Prospectus on 28/11/2018.

 Since inception in 2011, Canterbury has built a well-balanced and highly prospective portfolio of resource opportunities in Papua New Guinea, Queensland and Vanuatu.

-Successful exploration and assessment activity at several of these projects has been advanced to the exciting drill testing phase — with drilling programs being implemented at three separate projects during the remainder of 2018, and further drilling planned during 2019.
+Successful exploration and assessment activity at several of these projects has been advanced to the exciting drill testing phase — with drilling programs currently being implemented, and further drilling planned during 2019.

 Each of these projects provides potential to delineate Tier-1 deposits.